public class CollectionUtils extends java.lang.Object

 public static <T> java.util.List<T> filter(java.util.Collection<T> collection, java.util.function.Predicate<? super T> filter)

-of those for which it returns true
+returning a List of those for which it returns true.

 This method does not modify the original collection.